Hiking in San Lorenzo

 7-Hour Route

-This is a high-difficulty route covering a distance of 12 miles (19 kilometres) and reaching an altitude of 7,870 feet (2,400 metres).
-We will ascend through the trails of the San Lorenzo ravine to the Eastern Cordillera, viewing various trees typical of the Selva Montana such as cockspur coral trees, walnut trees, laurels, and cedars.
+This high-difficulty route covers a distance of 12 miles (19 kilometers) and reaches an altitude of 7,870 feet (2,400 meters) above sea level.
+The journey starts with an ascent through the trails of the San Lorenzo ravine towards the Eastern Cordillera, featuring trees typical of the Selva Montana, like cockspur coral trees, walnut trees, laurels, and cedars.

-We will also see lush ferns and epiphytes.
-Along the route, we will enjoy fantastic views of the Lerma Valley and the Eastern Cordillera.
+You will also see lush ferns and various epiphytes and climbing plants characteristic of this biome, along with views of the Lerma Valley and the Eastern Cordillera.

 Schedule: every day at 10 am.